BioEthanol for Sustainable Transport: Participants

 There were ten participating cities and regions, and several commercial partners.
 Stockholm (Sweden) was the coordinating city, and other participants were Basque Country and Madrid (Spain), the Biofuel Region in Sweden, Brandenburg (Germany), La Spezia (Italy), Nanyang (China), Rotterdam (Netherlands), São Paulo (Brazil), and Somerset (UK).
 The commercial partners were Ford Europe, Saab Automobile and several bioethanol suppliers.

 Implemented projects

 Flexible-fuel vehicles

-A major activity in BEST was the promotion of E85 flexifuel vehicles (FFVs).
-During the project nine BEST sites introduced over 77,000 FFVs, far exceeding the original project's target of 10,000 vehicles.
-In 2008, out of the 170,000 flexifuel vehicles in operation in Europe, 45% of the vehicles operated at BEST sites; and out of 2,200 E85 pumps installed in the EU, 80% are found in the BEST countries.
-Sweden stands out with 70% of all flexifuel vehicles operating in the EU.
-BEST sites also evaluated both dedicated E85 pumps and flexifuel pumps and found very few problems.
+A major focus of BEST was the promotion of E85 flexifuel vehicles flexifuel vehicles (FFVs).
+During the project, nine BEST sites introduced more than 77,000 FFVs, far exceeding the original target of 10,000 vehicles.
+In 2008, of the 170,000 flexifuel vehicles operating in Europe, 45% were located at BEST sites; and of the 2,200 E85 pumps installed in the EU, 80% were in BEST countries.
+Sweden accounted for 70% of all flexifuel vehicles operating in the EU.
+BEST sites also evaluated both dedicated E85 pumps and flexifuel pumps, reporting very few problems.